axmsj/ConfiCoach/README.md

  # ConfiCoach

   ConfiCoach is your personal AI that can help you build **CONFI**dence.
-Practice real conversations, sharpen your social skills, and show up ready — whether that's a first date or a job interview.
+Practice real conversations, sharpen your social skills, and show up ready.

   ---